GoogleCloudPlatform/click-to-deploy/k8s/aditum/README.md

 * **Service Account Token Creator**

 The person will also need to:
-* Have access to a VM/desktop/laptop that can create and ssh to a private GKE cluster if you wish to install Custom Governance in private cluster.
+* Have access to a VM/desktop/laptop that can create a private GKE cluster and ssh if using command line installation if you wish to install Custom Governance in private cluster.
 * Have the ability to configure the following resource during the installation process:
   * GKE cluster
   * IAP